Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital

 The HDR mode is also offered on Android.
 It is not very straightforward to use as the manufacturers have added it to their default camera apps leading to an experience that isn’t the same across the board.

 It uses different processes than HDR photography, but the result is identical to still HDR photography.
 HDR video is different because it is captured by various means.

-Combined with the new impressive sensor technology and the increasingly-capable color profiles used in the video, it ends up with an outstanding image with excellent color and exposure information.
+Combined with the new impressive sensor technology and the increasingly-capable color profiles used in the video, it ends with an outstanding image with excellent color and exposure information.

 HDR Use and Abuse

 Professional and renowned photographers like Trey Ratcliff and HDR groups have led to the increasing popularity of HDR Photography.
-While most people who use HDR are amateurs and beginners, the number of pros is also increasing significantly.
+While most people who use HDR are amateurs and beginners, the number of pros increases significantly.

 Most of the time, it feels like the Internet is being filled with overemphasized and ugly HDR photographs, which diminishes its benefits.
 So whether HDR is evil or beneficial is a matter of usage, and there is no fine line defining it.

 I think that HDR is a promising technology if used moderately and adequately.
 It has opened up new vistas and horizons for photographers and allows them to capture and see things in a new light.